On the Impossibility of Convergence of Mixed Strategies with No Regret Learning: Main results

 Above, inequality $(\mathsf{i})$ uses Equation~\eqref{eq:continuumclosetoNE}, and inequality $(\mathsf{ii})$ uses the martingale CLT on the subsequence $\{t_k\}_{k \geq 1}$ (as described in Equation~\eqref{eq:martingaleCLTsubsequence}.

 Our next critical observation is a fundamental and well-known~\citep{freund1999adaptive,roughgarden2016twenty} property of the \textit{average} iterates arising as a consequence of \textit{both} players using optimal no-regret algorithms.
-We state this property as a lemma \begin{lemma}[\citep{roughgarden2016twenty}] Suppose players $1$ and $2$ both use optimal no-regret strategies in a competitive game.
+Specifically,~\cite{freund1999adaptive} showed that the time-averaged \emph{payoff} of players in a zero-sum game converges to the unique Nash equilibrium payoff, and~\cite{roughgarden2016twenty} showed that the average iterates in a general non-zero-sum game converge to the polytope of \emph{coarse correlated equilibria}.
+The lemma below states that, as a result, the average iterates in a competitive game converge to its unique Nash equilibrium. \begin{lemma}[\citep{roughgarden2016twenty}] Suppose players $1$ and $2$ both use optimal no-regret strategies in a competitive game.
 Then, there exists a universal constant $C > 0$ such that